Silver Q loves doing research about anything she finds interesting. She hates talking in the third person.

 3. Food Tastes Different

-Not only do braces make it painful to chew, they also strip food of its delicious flavors.
+Not only do braces make it painful to chew, but they also strip food of its delicious flavors.
 I first found that out when I ate a delicious cup o' noodles soup (guilty pleasure).
 I used to enjoy slurping on those noodles, savoring the last drop of chili and lemon broth left after all the noodles were gone.

 But Alas!
 The braces took away these precious moments.
 Food just doesn't taste the same.
 The metal doesn't allow food to flow freely around the mouth, thus preventing it from touching every single tastebud.
 At least that's my theory.